 The Energy Bench

 The enchanted bench – a wooden bench that has become known for having energetic properties that imbue visitors with a unique feeling of calm.

-If you know what Bovis units are, and interested in extra-terrestrials entities, then you can use this resource to read more about the energy bench.
+If you know Bovis units and are interested in extra-terrestrial entities, then you can use this resource to read more about the energy bench.

-Close to the energy bench, you can find remains of the bathhouse.
+Close to the energy bench, you can find the remains of the bathhouse.

 The remains of the bathhouse – to the north of the church, excavations carried out at the site between 2011 – 2013 found the remains of a bathhouse dated to the Byzantine period.